protocol/cel-retrieval/saturn-aliens/reports/slides_reward_design_discussion.md

 ---
-title: Saturn market design - Team discussion
+title: Saturn rewards design - Team discussion
 tags: Saturn aliens
-description: Slides for supporting the discussion about how to design the Saturn market
+description: Slides for supporting the discussion about how to design Saturn's reward distribution
 breaks: false
 ---